View Featured Offers >>

 How long after the completion of staining can I wait to image my slides?

-Do I need to optimize the SignalStar Kits & Reagents for the type of tissue that I'm using?
+Do I need to optimize the SignalStar kits and reagents for the type of tissue that I'm using?

-The SignalStar Multiplex IHC Kits & Reagents have been optimized with respect to fluorophore pairing and order of antibodies.
-As tissues vary in quality and expression level of targets, increasing the concentration of antibodies in your panel by 2-fold or decreasing by 0.5 fold can help achieve optimal signal in your experiments.
+The SignalStar Multiplex IHC kits and reagents have been optimized with respect to fluorophore pairing and order of antibodies.
+As tissues vary in quality and expression level of biomarkers, increasing the concentration of antibodies in your panel by 2-fold or decreasing by 0.5 fold can help achieve optimal signal in your experiments.

 What is an appropriate positive control to include in this assay?
 Are multiple controls necessary?